one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Optimize/Optimize-Lab10-FSLogix-Installation-and-Configuration.md

 Installing the FSLogix agent can be done a few different ways.
 In this exercise we will install it via double hop RDP method where we will leverage the existing RDP session to the domain controller and then from there RDP into the session hosts to install the agent.

 1. From within the RDP session of the domain controller by clicking on the **Start button** then selecting **Remote Desktop Connection** from the Start menu.
 Establish an RDP session to the first session host from the **Personal Pool** which should be 10.10.10.4.
-If you connect and do not see Bob's profile, look the the correct IP address in the Azure Portal.
+If you connect and do not see Bob's profile, look for the correct IP address in the Azure Portal.

 2. Login with the domain administrator credentials `<yourADdomain>\adadmin` and a password of `Complex.Password`.